6 SunGod ambassadors share their secrets to climbing faster...

 James is one to watch, as one of the UK's best multi-stage GC riders, placing 5th at the Tour of Norway and Tour of Slovenia this year.

 “Whether you’re climbing for fun, to take the Strava segment or win the race, targeted pacing is key.
 It’s all too easy to get ahead of yourself and spend too much energy too soon.
 If you go out all guns blazing from the start you’ll fill your body with lactate and it’ll come back to bite you.
 The biggest question to ask when deciding your pacing strategy is, can you keep up this pace to the summit?
 Factor in well-timed fuelling to ensure you can keep a sustained energy level allowing you to maximize all the training you may have done.
-Another consideration is whether you could go faster - always push yourself out of your comfort zone because never know, you may surprise yourself - you don’t want to spend your whole ride plodding away up the climb when the decent is waiting for you!”
+Another consideration is whether you could go faster - always push yourself out of your comfort zone because never know, you may surprise yourself - you don’t want to spend your whole ride plodding away up the climb when the descent is waiting for you!”

 2. Do your homework.